CartoDB/documentation/app/content/analytics-toolbox-bigquery/sql-reference/data.md

 **Description**

-This procedure enriches a set of grid cells of one of the supported types (h3, quadkey, s2, geohash) with data from the  Data Observatory.
+This procedure enriches a set of grid cells of one of the supported types (h3, quadbin, s2, geohash) with data from the  Data Observatory.
 The user must be subscribed to all the Data Observatory datasets involved in the enrichment.
 The cells are identified by their indices.

 As a result of this process, each input grid cell will be enriched with the data of the Data Observatory datasets that spatially intersect it.
 When the input cell intersects with more than one polygon, point, or line of the Data Observatory datasets, the data is aggregated using the aggregation methods specified.